Piccalilli: In North America

 In the Midwestern United States, commercial piccalillis are based on finely chopped gherkins.
 Bright green and on the sweet side, they are often used as a condiment for Chicago-style hot dogs.
 This style is sometimes called "neon relish".

-In the Southern United States, piccalilli is not commonly served.
-In its place, chow-chow, a relish with a base of chopped green (unripe) tomatoes, is offered.
-This relish may also include onions, bell peppers, cabbage, green beans, and other vegetables.
+In the Southern United States, chow-chow, a relish with a base of chopped green (unripe) tomatoes, is offered.
+This relish may include onions, bell peppers, cabbage, green beans, and other vegetables.
 While not similar to other piccalillis, chow-chow is often called as such and the terms may be used interchangeably.

-In Surinam

-A far spicier variant of piccalilli comes from the former Dutch colony of Suriname, where traditional British piccalilli is mixed with a sambal made of garlic and yellow Madame Jeanette peppers.
-This piccalilli is often homemade but can also be bought in jars in Dutch corner shops.
-Whilst Surinamese piccalilli is similar in appearance to ordinary piccalilli, the taste is much spicier.

-In Cyprus

-An unsweetened variation of British piccalilli is found in Cyprus (including northern Cyprus).
-It is without baby onions, with a milder mustard sauce, and with the addition of carrot pieces.
-Piccalilli is known in Cyprus as πίκλα (pikla) in Cypriot Greek, and bikla in Cypriot Turkish.
-It is served as a condiment, and occasionally as a meze dish.